Credit Cards & Loans

 Restart Old Debt in Exchange for New Credit Card?

-People struggling with bad credit know how difficult it is to get approved for a new credit card.
+People struggling with bad credit know how difficult it is to get approved for a new card.
 But what if you were given the chance to open a new card with the agreement that you’d pay off an old debt?
 Would you accept the offer?

 In December 2011, the Wall Street Journal reported a credit card arrangement just like this.
 Consumers with bad scores were able to get a new card, but it required them to pay several hundred dollars per month toward an old debt.
 Is it worth it?